gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 #### Feelings, Opinions, and Remarks

 Most other interjections are specific words!
-Their meaning as an interjection comes from their usual meaning.
-We already saw that [a]{.tokipona} can be used for any feeling, but words like [sona, wawa, musi]{.tokipona}, and others can do specific feelings: Excitement, interest, happiness, fear, anger, sadness, and everything between!
+Their meaning as an interjection comes from what the word normally means.
+We already saw that [a]{.tokipona} can be used for any feeling, but words like [sona, wawa, musi,]{.tokipona} and others can do specific feelings: Excitement, interest, happiness, fear, anger, sadness, and everything between!

-These can also be used to express how you feel about a situation, similar to saying `ni li [word]`, or `pilin mi li [word]`.
+These can also be used to express how you feel about a situation, similar to saying "[ni li]{.tokipona} [word]", or "[pilin mi li]{.tokipona} [word]".

-And they can be used to respond in a conversation, which
+And they can be used to respond in a conversation!

 Here's a bunch of common use examples.
 This is not a complete list, and it doesn't cover every way you could use these words.
 But it does cover a lot of common uses.
 Try lots of things!